Kimmel Wins, Tylenol Loses

 So, you know, as the saying goes, for my friends, everything, for my enemies, the law, I guess Republicans are cool with public officials taking bribes so long as they do a good job locking up immigrants without due process.

-Yeah, there's one part of the story that was strange, which is so this happens.
+That's how that works.
+Yeah, there's one part of the story that was strange, which is so this happens,

-And then they said they wanted to wait to see if he gets a job in the administration and pursues it further.
+and then they said they wanted to wait to see if he gets a job in the administration and pursues it further.

 And I just want to understand what was happening in those weeks before Trump takes office, after you have him taking 50 grand in a fucking kava bag.